PUSHKIN'S POEMS

 Farewell dear sky so beautiful,

-Farewell dear nature, of joy so full!
+Farewell dear nature, of joy so filled!

 Shall I exchange this quiet soft life